projectchrono/chrono/readme.txt

 Release 1.5.0
 xx-xx-xxxx

+- New unit_POSTPROCESS supported also in Python.
+  In python, after you imported chrono engine, yu can also type: import ChronoEngine_PYTHON_postprocess as postprocess

 - The old ChTriangleMesh class has been renamed to ChTriangleMeshSoup.
   This because the ChTriangleMesh has become and abstract interface class for different types of triangle meshes.
 It is inherited